 S – Saddle Anaesthesia

-Weakness, tingling or numbness in your ‘saddle region’- the parts of your body that would touch the saddle if you were sitting on a horse.
-Upper inner thighs, groin, buttocks and genitals
+Weakness, tingling or numbness in your ‘saddle region’ or the parts of your body that would touch the saddle if you were sitting on a horse – the upper inner thighs, groin, buttocks and genitals.

 P – Pain

 Pain, weakness, tingling or numbness in your lower back, backs of thighs, lower legs and feet.

 Loss of control, urgency or finding it hard to pee or poo.
 Any strange sensation or numbness when you pee or poo.

 N – Numbness

 Numbness in your lower back, backs of thighs, lower legs and feet.
 Loss of feeling around your groin during sex.